quasariumm/BUas_Intake/LearningProgressLog.md

 Finished the first version of the physics and collision system.
 Got to work on the drawing of the ball.
 Got to know how the file system works and how to make prites and load textures from files.

 ## 2024-02-15
 Made a system to check collision for every object in the level.
 I made a `for (PhysicsObjects::Bouncyobject& object : bouncyObjectList)` loop, but forgot to use references, so I accidentally worked with copies.
 Got some problems with the bouncing code.
 I realised that the documentation was incorrect.
 It stated _'this amounts to a clockwise rotation by phi'_, when in fact it was counterclockwise.
-What inevitably fixed the issue was converting my physics to 'real world' (so (0,1) is up, because in SFML (0,0) is in the top-left corner) and when updating the position using `+=` with x and `-=` with y to convert real world to SFML.
+What inevitably fixed the issue was converting my physics to 'real world' (so (0,1) is up, because in _SFML_ (0,0) is in the top-left corner) and when updating the position using `+=` with x and `-=` with y to convert real world to _SFML_.

 ## 2024-02-17
 Got to work on a tilemap loading system.
 I seperated the objects in both 'walls and props' (background objects) and 'pipes' (foreground).
 Also made the file map width and height 18, whilst the window is divided up into 17x17 'units'. _The walls take up 0.5 unit on either side of the screen, to maximise the available screen space._ It didn't work at first, later found out it was using the wrong offset.